bartkozik/FoodRecipiesApp/README.md

-# SCRUMLAB WORKSHOP - Jedzonko Django Web APP - FINAL VER.
+# APP with food recipies.
+Designed in Django.